orbeon/orbeon-forms-doc/configuration/properties/form-runner-attachments.md

 [SINCE Orbeon Forms 2017.1]

 The following property sets the maximum aggregate size in bytes of all uploaded attachments for a given instance of form data.
-For example, if you set it to `1000000` (1 MB), and the form has two attachment controls, and you upload a 600 KB attachment using the first control, then only 400 KB can be uploaded using the second control.
+For example, if you set it to `1000000` (1 MB), and the form has two attachment controls, and you upload a 600 KB attachment using the first control, then only 400 KB can be uploaded using the second control, even if a larger maximum size per control was set using the `oxf.fr.detail.attachment.max-size` property or a Form Builder setting.
 If you attempt to upload a larger attachment, an error is reported.

 ```xml
 <property